 To do so, VDOT performs noise studies identifying how a project may affect noise sensitive receptors adjacent to the project corridor and the effects of noise reducing measures such as a noise barrier.

-Environmental Instructional and Informational Memoranda (I&IMs) provide staff, contractors, and other third parties with the required methods, processes, specifications, and order of operations to achieve intended results.
+Environmental Instructional and Informational Memorandum (I&IMs) provide staff, contractors, and other third parties with the required methods, processes, specifications, and order of operations to achieve intended results.

 VDOT assumes no responsibility for any incorrect outcomes or damage resulting from the use of this information.